 Real Keys to the Kingdom of Job Success

-Dr. Angela Lee Duckworth, renowned author and psychologist from the University of Pennsylvania, explained in her TED Talk video that grit and perseverance power success more than formal education and tertiary qualifications.
+Dr. Angela Lee Duckworth, a renowned author, and psychologist from the University of Pennsylvania explained in her TED Talk video that grit and perseverance power success more than formal education and tertiary qualifications.

 This does not mean that you are can always be “too cool for school”.
 The inclination of knowledge is power will always reign true.
 Therefore training, vocational schooling and learning ingenuities to hone skills, get certified or complete required industry qualifications will still be essential catalysts to career success just as much formal degrees and academic tenure.